 What Factors Affect Patio Roof Construction Cost?

-The factors that impact patio roof costs most are the project’s size and complexity, the materials used, and any added features.
+The factors that most impact patio roof costs are the type of cover chosen, the materials used, the project’s size and complexity, and any added features.

 Cost by Type of Cover